 tasteful fancy gifts including their own embroidery and provided a lending library service.
 Everything about the place was dainty and the delicacies served were of the highest

-In the 1940's williams sisters passed the baton on to the next owners Mr & Mrs Harriman.
+In the 1940's Williams sisters passed the baton on to the next owners Mr & Mrs Harriman.
 Alterations where undertaken to the sides and enlargements at the rear of the building.
 This greatly improved the Tea House and enabled teas and refreshments to be served inside.
-The Harriman's successfully ran the tea house untill 1973 when they sold to Mr & Mrs Archers.
+The Harriman's successfully ran the tea house until 1973 when they sold to Mr & Mrs Archers.
 Mary & Toney extended the Tea House further to incorporate a dance floor and raised platform for performers.

 Finally after 80 years the Tea House's wooden veranda became in dire need of repair and with the upkeep becoming very costly.
 The old wooden veranda was replaced with with a more modern, solid, round arcade veranda.
-The Harriman's final inprovement ( A stone fireplace ) was made in the early 80’s to give the tea house a "country club feel"
+The Harriman's final improvement ( A stone fireplace ) was made in the early 80’s to give the tea house a "country club feel"